RedHat-Middleware-Workshops/devsandbox-category-ai-basics/Readme.md

 To launch this tutorial, you only need 2 steps:

-1. If you haven't already, click the link below to provision the tutorial:
+1. If you haven't already done so, click the link below to provision the tutorial:

+    <sub>(right-click & open in new tab)</sub> \
     [Provision Tutorial in the Developer Sandbox](https://workspaces.openshift.com/#https://github.com/RedHat-Middleware-Workshops/devsandbox-catalog-ai-labs.git)
     <!-- <a target="_blank" href="https://workspaces.openshift.com/#https://github.com/RedHat-Middleware-Workshops/devsandbox-catalog-ai-labs.git">Provision Tutorial in the Developer Sandbox</a> -->

+2. <sub>(In VS Code, open `Readme.md` in preview mode, if not showing automatically)</sub>

-2. Once provisioned, from VS Code in DevSpaces, unfold the `ENDPOINTS` group in the left panel, and open the `Tutorial` documentation to get started, as per the actions in the picture below:
+    Once provisioned, from VS Code in DevSpaces, unfold the `ENDPOINTS` group in the left panel, and open the `Tutorial` documentation to get started, as per the actions in the picture below:

     ![](docs/labs/basics/images/29-ai-open-tutorial.png)
     *Mouse actions in VS Code to open the tutorial.*